New Orleans Catastrophic Injury Lawyer

-Many New Orleans’ hospital staff sees catastrophic injuries every day.
+Many New Orleans hospital staff sees catastrophic injuries every day.
 Catastrophic injuries are severe injuries that leave the victim permanently changed.
 Whether it is loss of limb, permanent paralysis or extreme brain damage.

 What is a Catastrophic Injury?

-Catastrophic injuries are events which cause damage to the victim’s cognitive abilities or physical mobility.
+Catastrophic injuries are events that cause damage to the victim’s cognitive abilities or physical mobility.
 The word “catastrophic” is used to define these injuries because, when they occur, they have a profound and permanent effect on the quality of life experienced by the victim.

 Examples of catastrophic injuries include:

-- Burn Injuries: Burn Injuries can be life threatening and extremely painful.
+- Burn Injuries: Burn Injuries can be life-threatening and extremely painful.
 The treatment options vary based on the severity and amount of area burned.

-- Blunt Force Trauma: Blunt Force trauma injuries can give symptoms from mild forgetfulness, all the way to long-term brain damage.
+- Blunt Force Trauma: Blunt Force trauma injuries can give symptoms from mild forgetfulness all the way to long-term brain damage.